cunicu/cunicu/docs/config/config.md

 ## Auto-reload

-cunīcu watches local and remote files as well as the DNS configuration for changes and automatically reloads its configuration from them whenever a change has been detected.
+cunīcu can watch local and remote files as well as the DNS configuration for changes and automatically reloads its configuration from them whenever a change has been detected.

+Pass the `--watch-config` or `-w` command line options to `cunicu daemon` to enable this feature.

 For local files the change is detected by [inotify(7)](https://man7.org/linux/man-pages/man7/inotify.7.html).
 For remote sources, cunīcu periodically checks the `Last-Modified` and `Etag` headers in case of HTTP files or the DNS zone's [SOA serial number](https://en.wikipedia.org/wiki/SOA_record#Structure) to detect changes without request the full remote source.